velopaymentsapi/velo-node/docs/PayorsApi.md

 - **Accept**: application/json

-## payorCreateApplicationRequest
+## payorCreateApplicationV1

-> payorCreateApplicationRequest(payorId, payorCreateApplicationRequest)
+> payorCreateApplicationV1(payorId, payorCreateApplicationRequest)

 Create Application

-Create an application for the given Payor ID.
-Applications are programatic users which can be assigned unique keys.
+&lt;p&gt;Create an application for the given Payor ID.&lt;/p&gt; &lt;p&gt;Applications provide a means to group your API Keys&lt;/p&gt; &lt;p&gt;For example you might have an SAP application that you wish to integrate with Velo&lt;/p&gt; &lt;p&gt;You can create an application and then create one or more API keys for the application&lt;/p&gt;

 ### Example